power-devops/powerha_aix/docs/source/contributing.rst

   * return whether something has ``changed``,
   * support ``check mode``,
 * ``*_info`` modules never raise exceptions when resources cannot be found.
 When resources cannot be found, then a ``*_info`` module returns an empty list instead.
-* :EXAMPLES: docstring in modules (and Ansible's own modules) consist of a list of tasks.
-They do not contain YAML directives end marker line (``---``) and do not define playbooks (e.g. :hosts: keyword).
+* ``EXAMPLES`` docstring in modules (and Ansible's own modules) consist of a list of tasks.
+They do not contain YAML directives end marker line (``---``) and do not define playbooks (e.g. ``hosts`` keyword).
 They shall be simple, e.g. do not do fancy loops, heavy use of variables or use Ansible directives for no apparent reason such as ignore_errors or register.
 * Use module option names which match attribute names used in PowerHA.
 You may use aliases if you want to provide shorter or more clear attribute names.

 Testing